 Now Breckenridge has awful signage, kind of like the scarecrow in the Wizard of Oz who told Dorothy that both ways are very nice.
 So when we saw a sign, Abigail went one way, I went another way, and we smacked into each other, knocking into each other and turning into two big snowballs.
 When we stopped rolling, a ski patroller in a yellow jacket appeared from out of nowhere and asked us if we were OK.
 Looking back we were more than OK.

-By the end of the trip we’d survived with no broken bones and everyone went home with approximately the same number of body parts as they came with.
+By the end of the trip with no visits to the hospital.
 We had awesome scenery, great friends, and incredible skiing.
 And because our wonderful friends couldn’t leave the lodge due to altitude sickness Abigail and I got to spend the most time alone since the kids were born.

-We learned that having a great trip isn’t about making everything perfect.
-When we made mistakes, we were able to see the humor in each pratfall.
-We decided we were going to have an awesome trip and weren’t going to let anything stop us.
+I learned a lot on this trip.
+I learned that having a great trip isn’t about making everything perfect.
+I was able to look at the various pitfalls and pratfalls and smile, realizing that these will make great stories one day.
+I decided I was going to have an awesome trip and wasn’t going to let anyone stop us.
 So think about this the next time you take a trip.
 Remember that you have the power to make any trip into the best vacation ever.

-Toastmasters notes for improvement from my first speech.
+Toastmasters notes for improvement.
 (This is how we get better right?!)